 • Cotinus coggygria ‘Velvet Cloak’ – the deep purple leaves turn brilliant red-orange before dropping in autumn.
 H x S: 4m x 4m

-• Cotinus coggygria ‘Young lady’ – this slow-growing, dwarf variety has huge plumes of smokey-pink flowers and dark green leaves in summer.
+• Cotinus coggygria ‘Young Lady’ – this slow-growing dwarf variety has huge plumes of smokey-pink flowers and dark green leaves in summer.
 The leaves turn red and orange in autumn.
 It’s a good choice for smaller gardens.
 H x S: 1.5m x 1.5m

 • Cotinus coggygria ‘Golden Spirit’ – this is an unusual golden-leaved cultivar.
-The Young foliage is yellow with hints of red, turning fiery orange in autumn.
+The young foliage is yellow with hints of red, turning fiery orange in autumn.
 The flowers appearing in June and July are a smoky yellow.
 H x S: 2.4m x 2m

 • Cotinus 'Candy Floss' – this large shrub has bronzy young leaves, turning green in summer and shades of yellow, orange, and purple in autumn.
-Large fluffy pink flower plumes appear in summer.
+Large fluffy pink flower 1plumes appear in summer.
 H x S: 4m x 4m

 • Cotinus coggygria ‘Royal Purple’ – this large shrub puts on a great show with the deep purple leaves turning rich red in autumn.
 The fluffy pink plumes in summer really do look like clouds of smoke.
 The Royal Horticultural Society has given it the prestigious Award of Garden Merit (AGM).
 H x S: 5m x 5m